taocpp/PEGTL/doc/Install-Guide.md

 # Install Guide

-How to install the PEGTL and the system requirements.
+How to install the PEGTL, and verify and ensure that the system requirements are met.

 ## Contents